 Balance means that we portion our time and energy in a way that benefits our whole life.
 We get out of balance when one aspect of our life is stealing time and energy from the others.

-To be balanced, we need to give sufficient attention to all of life’s important areas, including our physical, emotional and spiritual well being.
+To live a balanced life, we need to give sufficient attention to all of life’s important areas, including our physical, emotional and spiritual well being.
 We need to be creative, as well as productive.
 We need to care about what is going on in the lives of those around us instead of just focusing on the task at hand.
 Balance means that work is just a part of the picture, not the whole panorama.

 You need to make a choice